specklesystems/speckle-docs/dev/kits-dev.md

 ---
-title: Custom Kits
+title: Custom Kits (Obsolete)
-deprecationType: developer
+deprecationType: developer-obsolete
+description: Writing your own kit iwas never a simple task.
+This page covered the basics of writing your own kit, including object models and converters.
 ---

 <Banner />

-# Writing your own kit
+# Writing your own kit (Obsolete)

 Writing your own kit is a quite simple task, as long as you are not intimidated by the various AEC software APIs 😁.
 As mentioned in [this page](/dev/kits), kits are made of: